jojude/LoLChampionDex/README.md

 # LoLChampionDex
-Cool League of Legends Champion App
+Cool League of Legends Champion App using RiotApi

 Displays all currently available champions